bitfront-exchange/bitfront-api-docs/1_Overview.md

   - The list of permitted IPs must be registered to the [API KEY](2_Authentication_and_Security_Policy.md#api-key-and-api-secret) because the API server processes requests only from whitelisted IP addresses.
   - All requests must be signed.
 For more information, see [Signature policy](2_Authentication_and_Security_Policy.md#signature-policy).
   - Signature is for one-time use only and any request is rejected if the same signature is used again.
-  - The requests per second (RPS) handled by BITBOX API (beta) is as follows:
+  - The requests per second (RPS) handled by BITBOX API is as follows:
       - For orders or order cancellations, one API KEY handles a maximum of 30 RPS.
       - For requests other than orders or order cancellations, one API KEY handles a maximum of 50 RPS.
       - For orders or order cancellations, the recommended interval between requests is at least 10ms.
 Any interval shorter than the recommendation can result in failure.

 ## Response

-Results for the BITBOX API (beta) requests are returned as response objects.
+Results for the BITBOX API requests are returned as response objects.
 The HTTP status code is 200 OK when the API server has no problem and you can find detailed information about the results in the response object.

 > **Note**